angular/angular-cli/README.md

 ### Additional Preprocessor integration
 - pug (pug)

-To use just run `npm install pug` and rename `.html` files in your project to `.pug`.
+To use just run `npm install pug` and put your `.pug` files into your project.
 They will be compiled automatically.

 ### 3rd Party Library Installation